carlsmith/coffeeshop/scripts/main.coffee.md

     window.uniqueID = -> "coshID" + do uniquePIN

+    window.cosh.coffee = coffee

 Gallery mode is based on the URL.
 Port `9090` is supported on localhost for development.

     window.galleryMode = location.host in [
         "gallery-cosh.appspot.com"